manubot/rootstock/SETUP.md

 ### SSH Deploy Key

-Deployment on Travis CI requires a SSH Deploy Key.
+Deployment on Travis CI requires an SSH Deploy Key.
 Previously, GitHub Actions also required an SSH Deploy Key, but now GitHub can deploy using the `GITHUB_TOKEN` secret.
 Therefore, users following the default configuration of deploying only via GitHub Actions can skip these steps.
 Otherwise, generate a deploy key so CI can write to the repository.